rationalpov/mentalModel/combinations.md

 To really understand a system, one very effective way is to try to break down a complex sysstem into its components. thats usually very difficult to do.

+the other way to invert, focus on the elements, and let user decide what to do for each atom . thats what amazon aws does, it doesn't try to create the any product or services through combination, instead it focused on the atoms( elementary services)

+by doing this way, you can:

+* obtain the **broadest** customer/audience
+* achieve **scale**

 #### Analysis from First Principles, how Richard Feynman and Elon Musk do analysis